 The bottom line is the Aggies will face much tougher opponents than San Jose State.
 If they want to be competitive then maybe all they need is Love.
 Myers can prove doubters wrong by beating down on BYU and Boise State, not San Jose State and Idaho State.

 On the other side, the San Jose Spartans have proved that maybe Love isn’t all they need.
 They don’t know what they need except for more wins against Division 1 opponents.
 Sure they beat winless Big Sky member Cal Poly but that’s it.

 Texas embarrassed them.
 Utah embarrassed them.
-The Aggies straight out annihalated their defense by scoring 61 points, more than any other team has scored on the Spartans.
+The Aggies straight out annihalated their defense by scoring 61 points, more than any other team has scored on the Spartans this year.
 They made Utah State look like a Big 12 school for at least one week.
 Texas did post the most impressive defensive showing against San Jose by bageling them 56-0 but the Aggies looked like Super Bowl contenders when really they are Mountain Division contenders at best.

 One bright spot that San Jose State has is a deadly runner in Zamore Zigler.
 Ok maybe he isn’t the Leonard Fournette of the West but he has already rushed for 220.
 Over half those yards were against Cal Poly but that’s besides the point.
 The dude has a cool name so he’s the only person that Coach Brennan should give a break.
 Everyone but Double Z should be running laps next week.